 Malik Rahim, who is riding up solo from New Orleans to meet up with us on September 22 in Washington, DC needs hosts on the route outlined below.
 He is especially interested right now in Mississippi and Alabama hosts.
 Malik can be contacted at 504-252-3743.

 Here’s my update by day.
-Very brief updates will come as telephone and internet allow: Read the rest of this entry »
+Very brief updates will come as telephone and internet allow: read more »

 Brent McMillan, Executive Director of the Green Party of the United States, has announced that he will be stepping down from his position after this year.
 McMillan has been in the role of first Political Director then Executive Director of GPUS since 2004.
 “I have come to believe that it is time for me to move on,” said McMillan in a message forwarded to the Green Party National Committee.